 The problem with this approach to seeding is that strength of schedule does not necessarily diminish a team’s abilities.
 So, sometimes a lower seed’s victory is not an upset, but merely a reflection of a truly good team seeded too low.

 Instead, upsets occur when both teams’ histories would suggest a different outcome.
 In some cases, the entire history of the tournament suggested that the other team would win.

 Each of these five games has its section and description.
 However, for those who are in a hurry, here’s a quick list of them:

 It would be difficult to argue that this game is not the greatest upset in the history of the tournament.
-Last year, the 16-seeded University of Maryland – Baltimore County made history by winning its opening game against the top-seeded University of Virginia.
+In 2018, the 16-seeded University of Maryland, Baltimore County made history by winning its opening game against the top-seeded University of Virginia.

 In 136 contests between No. 1 and No. 16 seeds, the 16-seed has won precisely once — this time.
-Before the Terriers win, 1-over-16 was the surest of bets in all of the sports.
+Before the Terriers won, 1-over-16 was the surest of bets in all of sports.